Del-One Federal Credit Union

 Del-One Federal Credit Union (formerly Delaware Federal Credit Union) is a credit union headquartered in Dover, Delaware.
 Del-One Federal Credit Union was officially chartered in 1960.
 Del-One is the largest credit union in Delaware.
-As of March 2020, Del-One had over $520 million in assets, serving over 72,000 members, and 11 branches.
+As of March 2020, Del-One had over $520 million in assets, serving over 72,000 members with 11 branches.

-History

-Del-One was founded in 1960 as the Delaware Highway Federal Credit Union to serve employees of the Delaware State Highway Department.
-Seven years later, the credit union changed its name to Delaware State Employees Federal Credit Union.
-Its name was changed to Delaware Federal Credit Union in 1995.
-Del-One was granted a community charter the following year to serve the communities of Wilmington and Georgetown.
-In 2006, the credit union changed its name again to Del-One Federal Credit Union.

 Mergers

 In 1996, Del-One Federal Credit Union merged with American Mirrex Federal Credit Union.

 In 1999, Del-One Federal Credit Union merged with Delaware Transit Employees Federal Credit Union.

 In 2008, Del-One Federal Credit Union merged with Department of Labor Federal Credit Union.

 In 2013, Del-One Federal Credit Union merged with Seaford Federal Credit Union.

 In 2015, Del-One Federal Credit Union merged with U-DEL Federal Credit Union, and Newport Site Employees Federal Credit Union.

 In 2017, Del-One Federal Credit Union merged with ICI America Federal Credit Union, established in 1973.